timescale/docs/timescaledb/how-to-guides/upgrades/upgrade-docker.md

     ```

 <highlight type="note">
-If you have multiple databases, you need to each database separately.
+If you have multiple databases, you need to update each database separately.
 </highlight>

 </procedure>